transparency-dev/armored-witness-os/README.md

 ```

 Final executables are created in the `bin` subdirectory, `trusted_os.elf`
-should be used for loading through `armory-witness-boot`.
+should be used for loading through `armored-witness-boot`.

 The following targets are available: